siyaraaa18/Air_Quality_Trend_Analysis/README.md

 This project analyzes air quality trends across major Indian cities from 2015 to 2024.
 Using Python, the analysis identifies pollution patterns, seasonal variations, and key pollutants contributing to poor air quality.
 The insights from this study can help policymakers and citizens understand the state of air pollution and its potential health impacts.

-## 🎯 Objectives
+**🎯 Objectives**
-- Analyze AQI trends across major Indian cities (2015-2024)
+- Analyze the severity and distribution of AQI across major Indian cities
-- Identify seasonal patterns and peak pollution periods
+- Evaluate seasonal variations and identify peak pollution periods
-- Examine relationships between different pollutants
+- Compare regional differences (North vs South vs West)
-- Validate data quality and monitoring consistency
+- Assess public health impact through AQI category analysis
-- Compare regional air quality variations
+- Investigate data quality through correlation analysis
-- Provide data-driven insights for environmental awareness
+- Provide foundation for targeted intervention strategies

 ## 📊 Dataset
 - **Source**: Kaggle